paich64/C64MEGA65/README.md

-Select the `Kernal: Standard` menu item to enter a sub-menu that lets you choose from multiple operating system versions that Commodore shipped back in the days: Besides the well-known `Standard` Kernal you can also chose the Kernal for the
+Select the `Kernal: Standard` menu item to enter a sub-menu that lets you choose from multiple operating system versions that Commodore shipped back in the days: Besides the well-known `Standard` Kernal you can also choose the Kernal for the
 [Commodore 64 Games System](https://en.wikipedia.org/wiki/Commodore_64_Games_System)
 and the Kernal for the